-If this boiled pigs feet recipe is one of your favorites then you're truly old school.
-Growing up down south on a tight budget this was a weekly staple.
+If this boiled pigs feet recipe is one of your favorites then you're truly old school like me.
+Growing up down south on a tight budget pigs feet was a weekly staple, something we ate so much that I stopped enjoy.
+Things are different now that I'm all grown up.
+I get the urge to cook and eat pigs feet often.

 Pigs feet once considered a delicacy in the United States, have seen better days.
 While living in Europe for five years I found out that pigs feet were still in high demand and very popular.
 Slow cooking is the best way to release the awesome flavors contained in pigs feet.